DesmondThema/Panda/README.md

 `php artisan key:generate`
 6. Install NPM Dependencies
 `npm install && npm run dev`
-7. On a different terminal window, run the application `php artisan serve`
+7. On a different terminal window, move into the project directory `cd Panda`
+9. Run the application.
+`php artisan serve`

+The application should now be accessible.
+Happy testing 🎉🚀

 ## Dashboard Images